xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES:
 ---------------------------------
+   -- enh (gil)     Update Shockwave to support spatial colors and not leave any holes.
    -- bug (gil)     Fix cell highlight movement that was broken by other fixes in August.
 Fixes #755.
    -- bug (keithsw) Make xbkp auto recovery smarter.
 Dont trigger after a sequence is discarded.
 Dont trigger when doing batch rendering.
    -- enh (keithsw) Add more sub buffer panel right click menu options for fast setting sub buffers